mrc-src/py_fds_project_copy/README.md

 - the shelves are outputted to the standard output as a regular linked list
 - a validation method is executed and printed to the standard output

+Core components:
+- Crate - currently a tuple, but might change in order to implement inheritance
+- Shelf - a storage for crates that also serves as a linked list node
+- ArrivalQueueNode - linked list node implemented as a queue in the Warehouse
+- Warehouse - container class for all other modules

 ---

 ### How to use